Scholz: Germany well-placed on energy to get through winter | Headlines

 - Germany

-Germany is well-placed to get through this winter with enough energy thanks to efforts to shore up supplies, Chancellor Olaf Scholz said Wednesday, dismissing criticism from the opposition.
+Germany is well-placed to get through this winter with enough energy thanks to efforts to shore up supplies in the face of Russian gas delivery cuts, Chancellor Olaf Scholz said on Wednesday, dismissing criticism from the opposition.

-Center-right opposition leader Friedrich Merz charged in parliament that Scholz's three-party coalition lacks any "strategic thinking" and assailed a decision this week to stick in principle to a long-held plan to shut down Germany's last three nuclear power plants at the end of this year.
-The government, he said, "may be damaging German companies irreparably."
+Centre-right opposition leader Friedrich Merz charged in parliament that Scholz's three-party coalition lacks any "strategic thinking" and assailed a decision this week to stick in principle to a long-held plan to shut down Germany's last three nuclear power plants at the end of this year.

 An unusually combative Scholz responded that his coalition has worked since it took office in December to prepare for problems that ministers from Merz's party in the previous government failed to anticipate.
 He pointed to a decision to require filling natural gas storage facilities for the fuel used to heat homes, generate electricity and power industry.
-Those facilities are now over 86% full, at a time when Russia has cut off gas supplies through the main pipeline to Germany, Nord Stream 1, as tensions mount over the war in Ukraine.
+Those facilities are now over 86 per cent full, at a time when Russia has cut off gas supplies through the main pipeline to Germany, Nord Stream 1, as tensions mount over the war in Ukraine.

+Russia started reducing gas deliveries via that route in mid-June, citing alleged technical problems.
+German officials dismissed that excuse as a political gambit.

 Scholz noted that his government has moved to build liquefied natural gas terminals, the first of which are due to open this winter, and reactivate coal-fired power plants.